Working to make the Bluegrass state a better place to live.

 After an injury ended his federal service, Logan returned home to fight for Kentucky’s working families as an attorney for injured and discriminated workers.

-He lives in Lexington with his wife, Brittany, an education leader, their two children, and their therapy dog, Rocky.
+Logan lives in Lexington with his wife, Brittany, an education leader, their two children, and their therapy dog, Rocky.

 DUTY.
 HONOR.
 KENTUCKY.

-Pam has dedicated her whole life to public service.
+Pam Stevenson has dedicated her whole life to public service.
 She served in the Air Force as a JAG attorney for 27 years.
 She holds the rank of Colonel and has served the USA around the world.
 From negotiating hostage crises, prosecuting child sex criminals, violent crimes, and more, Colonel Stevenson served this country dutifully.

 Colonel Stevenson is a wife of 40+ years, a mom to two children, and a minister in her family church.
 She is also an award-winning quilter.

-Zach Dembo has spent his life in service—to his country, his community, and the Constitution.
+Zach Dembo has spent his life in service — to his country, his community, and the Constitution.
 A ninth-generation Kentuckian raised in Lexington, Zach served as a Navy JAG officer, taught middle school in the Mississippi Delta, and prosecuted civil rights cases as a federal attorney.
 Most recently, he worked in Governor Beshear’s administration and as an Assistant U.S. Attorney in Lexington.

 But after witnessing political corruption in Washington, Zach made the difficult decision to resign—and step up.
 Now he’s running for Congress to fight for justice, integrity, and a better future for Central Kentucky.